gombru/gombru.github.io/_posts/2018-01-12-insta_barcelona.markdown

 	</div>
 </div>

-### Word2Vec
+#### Word2Vec

 Word2Vec learns vector representations from non annotated text, where words having similar semantics have similar representations.
 The learned space has a semantic structure, so we can operate over it (king + woman = queen).
-A Word2Vec model is trained from scratch using the [Gensim implementation](https://radimrehurek.com/gensim/models/word2vec.html).
+A Word2Vec model is trained from scratch using the [Gensim Word2Vec implementation](https://radimrehurek.com/gensim/models/word2vec.html).
 A dimensionality of 300 is set for the embedding vectors.
 We used a window of 8 and do 50 corpus iterations.
 English, spanish and catalan stop words were removed.
-To get the embeddings of the captions, we compute the Word2Vec representation of every word and do the TF-IDF averaged mean over the words in the caption.
-We also use Gensim to build our [TF-IDF model](https://radimrehurek.com/gensim/models/tfidfmodel.html).
+To get the embeddings of the captions, we compute the Word2Vec representation of every word and do the TF-IDF weighted mean over the words in the caption.
+That's a common practice in order to give more importance in the enconding to more discriminative words.
+To build our TF-IDF mode, we also use the  [Gensim TF-IDF implementation](https://radimrehurek.com/gensim/models/tfidfmodel.html).

-### Regression CNN
+#### Regression CNN

 We train a CNN to regress captions Word2Vec embeddings from images.
 The trained net will let us project any image to the Word2Vec space.
 The CNN used is a GoogleNet and the framework Caffe.
 We train it using Sigmoid Cross Entropy Loss and initializing from the ImageNet trained model.